Management Practices for Engineered Rights of Way Within Leaching or Runoff Groundwater Protection Areas

 and approve use of alternative mitigation measures that are based on scientific data demonstrating their

-effectiveness in reducing movement of pesticides to ground water; or
+effectiveness in reducing movement of pesticides to groundwater; or

 (b) Upon written request, the Director may